 We camped here for 4 nights, swimming and birdwatching in the late summer sun.

-It’s completely free and although there’s no facilities, there are clean bathrooms near the trailhead for Cascada Chachín and a small café.
+It’s completely free and although there are no facilities, there are clean bathrooms near the trailhead for Cascada Chachín and a small café.

 Easily accessed from the main road, Hua Hum is a wonderful spot on the shore of Lago Nonthue.